MoeTerani/salt-grad-project/README.md

 ## 🔥 Firebase

-If this is your first time running the dashboard, you will need to install the Firebase CLI and login: `npm install -g firebase-tools`
+If this is your first time running the dashboard, start by running `npm run new-install` .
+You will also need to install the Firebase CLI and login: `npm install -g firebase-tools`

 You will need to create a `.env` file to connect to the database.
 This needs to be saved at `client/.env`: